This article was last updated by on

 However, every effort will seem worthwhile when you get the burst of unique colors in the broad leaves to enhance the decor!

-Give extra attention to its growth habits similar to most tropical houseplants, so you can avoid costly mistakes that may damage the multi-colored leaves.
+Give extra attention to its growth habits, like most tropical houseplants, to avoid costly mistakes that may damage the multi-colored leaves.

-Read this article to find out how to best care for Philodendron Prince of Orange.
+Read this article to learn how to best care for Philodendron Prince of Orange.

 Philodendron Prince of Orange Overview